juliangruendner/ds_develop/update_automatic.md

 # DS Q-P + OPAL installation guide

-## Install your poll thread, opal server and poll monitor server on a server

-### 1 - Update Information
+## 1 - Update Information

 This is a manual for the updating of the opal poll and queue server.

 Please note that we have two update pathways:

 1. Dynamic update via our official repositories (requires an internet connection of the virtual machine)
-2. Static update via
+2. Static update via a provided virtual machine

+## Update your poll thread, opal server and poll monitor server on a server

-### 2 Dynamic update
+### 1 Dynamic update

 login to your vm via ssh, then:

 change to sudo `sudo -s`

+navigate to the repo `cd ~/ds_deployment/ds_develop`

 *open the update_prod_opal_poll.sh and change the configuration information* to your server requirements,